 Pinyin table with the four tones in Mandarin Chinese combining initial consonants and final vowels.
 Nice audio that helped me understand some of the pronunciation differences combining Mandarin Chinese and American English!

-common problems between American English and the Chinese language helped me focus on several specific problem areas.
+Common problems between American English and the Chinese language that helped me focus on several specific problem areas.

 Phonetics: The Sounds of American English - the sounds of spoken language.
 Choose American English - shows an animation with audio how each sound is produced by itself.
 Puts each sound into a word beginning, middle and end positions with a person demonstrating how the sound looks on the lips and sounds.